waikato-datamining/docker-for-data-scientists/docs/dockerfile.md

 # FROM

 Docker images (just like ogres) are like onions, consisting of multiple layers.
-This makes it easy to add more functionality to existing images: reusing rather than recreating.
+This makes it easy to add more functionality to existing images: reusing is better than recreating.
+This approach also preserves a lot of space.

 The first (non-comment) statement in your Dockerfile needs to be the [FROM](https://docs.docker.com/engine/reference/builder/#from) statement, which tells docker the particular base image you want to build on top.